 Note: strictly speaking, oestrogen supplements are not licensed for the treatment of menstrual migraine.
 However, many doctors are happy to prescribe them off licence for this condition.

-Some women who take the pill or have the patch have migraine attacks without aura during the period between pill packs or patches (when you have the withdrawal bleed in the pill-free or patch-free interval).
+Some women who take the pill or have the patch have migraine attacks without aura during the period between pill packs or patches (this is the time when you have the withdrawal bleed in the pill-free or patch-free interval).
 If this occurs, options to consider which may prevent these migraine attacks are:

 - Changing to a pill with less progestogen (if you take one with a high dose).
 Migraine attacks during the pill-free interval seem to occur less often in women who take a pill with a lower dose of progestogen.